 What I should have told you at the time: You came off as highly hypocritical for judging me.
 Having a Bluetooth in your ear and your absence made your criticism less effective and more bitchy.
 It seemed pretty obvious you were more occupied than I was.
 I mean, it took your daughter a few minutes to even find you.

 So, you’re welcome for being present and trying to help these kids.
 You’re welcome for having someone else listening to your whining child while you were too busy to even notice.
 And, you’re welcome for my ability to bite my tongue at the time.
-I really would have loved nothing more than to call you out on your hypocritical judgement of me.
+I really would have loved nothing more than to call you out on your hypocritical judgment of me.